NM-Games/super-splash-bros-2/README.md

 More power-ups have been added in Super Splash Bros 2.
 Below are all currently available power-ups:
 - **Squash**
   Performing a squash will cause the player to move to the ground very fast.
 Once the player hits the ground, it will create a shockwave, moving other players out of the way.
 All players, including the performer, will take damage as well.
-  - This power-up requires the player to be in the air, otherwise it will not activate.
+  - This power-up requires the player to move up, otherwise it will not activate.
   - [+] Other players get seriously damaged and pushed away from the performer.
   - [+] There is a 15% chance for the bonus of two geysers left and right, which will launch everyone in the air as well.
   - [-] The performer will even get more damage from the fall.